David Crawshay: Club and state rowing

 Born in Carlton, Victoria, Crawshay attended Melbourne Grammar School.
 His senior rowing has been with the Mercantile Rowing Club based on the Yarra River in Melbourne.

 Crawshay's first state selection as Victoria's single sculls representative to contest the President's Cup at the Interstate Regatta within the Australian Rowing Championships came in 2002.
-He then contested the President's Cup in 2003 & 2004.
+He then contested the President's Cup in 2003 and 2004.
 From 2007 he won each President's Cup he contested – 2007, 2009, 2010 and 2012.
 In 2013, 2014 and 2015 he rowed in the Victorian men's senior eight competing for the King's Cup at the Interstate Regatta.
 The 2015 crew were victorious.
 Crawshay was initially selected to represent Victoria in the President's Cup single scull at the 2016 Interstate Regatta, but following the announcement of his retirement from international competition he was replaced by Karsten Forsterling.

 In Mercantile colours he contested the Australian open men's single sculls title at the Australian Rowing Championships on a number of occasions.
 He won that title in 2005, 2007, 2009, 2011, 2012 and he placed second in 2006 and 2010.
 Paired with Scott Brennan he won the open men's double scull championship in 2011.